ppy/osu-wiki/news/2023/2023-11-22-project-loved-november-2023.md

 [![](/wiki/shared/news/2023-11-22-project-loved-november-2023/685539.jpg)](https://osu.ppy.sh/community/forums/topics/1848315)

 [Nekomata Master feat.
-Nagayama Maki - Tegami](https://osu.ppy.sh/beatmapsets/685539#osu) by ::Kenny::{ user=1225459 } and [pishifat](https://osu.ppy.sh/users/3178418)\
+Nagayama Maki - Tegami](https://osu.ppy.sh/beatmapsets/685539#osu) by ::Kenny::{ user=1225459 } and ::pishifat::{ user=3178418 }\
 77 BPM, 4:28 | 2.07★, 2.78★, 4.04★, 4.27★\
 *description written by ::Aistre::{ user=4879380 }*

-This month's *Small Spectacles* pick is [Tegami](https://osu.ppy.sh/beatmapsets/685539#osu/2448938) mapped by ::Kenny::{ user=1225459 } and [pishifat](https://osu.ppy.sh/users/3178418)!
+This month's *Small Spectacles* pick is [Tegami](https://osu.ppy.sh/beatmapsets/685539#osu/2448938) mapped by ::Kenny::{ user=1225459 } and ::pishifat::{ user=3178418 }!

 This pretty chill and ambient 77 BPM mapset features a spread ranging from 2.07★ to 4.27★. pishi's difficulty can be described as simply elegant and conceptual, whereas the top difficulty *\[Sincerely,\]* shows a more meticulous approach to emphasising the beautiful vocals with fun sliders.

-What I really want to show you is the storyboard created by ::S2VX::{ user=1472763 } and [niseboi](https://osu.ppy.sh/users/2747929).
+What I really want to show you is the storyboard created by ::S2VX::{ user=1472763 } and ::niseboi::{ user=2747929 }.
 It was developed over many *many* hours, involving hundreds of individually rotoscoped frames and a whole lot of C++ coding to brilliantly execute.
 S2VX, or maxrchung, documented the [entire creative process](https://maxrchung.com/projects/tegami) in immense detail, which you should definitely check out!
 It really is a sight to behold, so please experience it at least once while playing.

 Just a small warning—be careful with opening the map in the editor as it causes some serious lag and might crash in some instances.
 Nevertheless, be sure to cast your vote if you wish to see Tegami in loved!